South Kensington: Trivia

 The area is the subject of Donovan's song "Sunny South Kensington", about the area's reputation as the hip part of London in the 1960s.

-Roman Polanski's film, Repulsion (1965) was partly filmed in South Kensington.
+Roman Polanski's film Repulsion (1965) was partly filmed in South Kensington.

-Morgan cars, a British family-owned hand built sportscar company operates a main dealership out of Astwood Mews in South Kensington.
+Morgan cars, a British family-owned hand built sportscar company, operates a main dealership out of Astwood Mews in South Kensington.

 Christie's auction house had a second London salesroom in the Old Brompton Road, South Kensington from 1975, which primarily handled the middle market.
 Christie's permanently closed the South Kensington salesroom in July 2017 as part of their restructuring plans announced March 2017.
 The closure was due in part to a considerable decrease in sales between 2015 and 2016 in addition to the company expanding its online presence.

 Tim Waterstone opened his first eponymous Waterstones bookshop in 1982 in Old Brompton Road.
 It has given way to a Little Waitrose.

 Caffè Nero also started life as a single coffee shop in Old Brompton Road, opened by Ian Semp in 1990.
 It was subsequently bought out and became a chain.

-Supposed home of the Pencil Mark, a locally legendary solver of puzzles.